 Best Seasons: Year-round.

 55th Street and Berwyn Road, Berwyn Heights, MD 20740

-This is one of the best inland aquatic habitats in the DC suburban area.
-The park contains the Luther Goldman Birding Trail, named in memory of a very influential wildlife biologist who lived in College Park during the latter years of his life.
-Luther Goldman (1909–2005) was best known for his photographs of endangered species of birds, taken during his service as chief photographer of the U.S. Fish and Wildlife Service.
-In later years, he led many natural history tours and field trips, both in the National Capitol area as well as abroad.
-He was a member of both the Maryland Ornithological Society and the Prince George’s Audubon Society, and received honors from both in recognition of his many contributions to the organizations and to the cause of wildlife preservation.
+The Luther Goldman Birding Trail loops around the lake and is paved and wheelchair-accessible.
+A trail guide for the Luther Goldman Birding Trail has been written by local birder Dave Mozurkewich, who for many years led the twice-monthly bird walks at Lake Artemesia.
+The trail is named in memory of Luther Goldman (1909–2005), who was best known for his photographs of endangered species of birds, taken during his service as chief photographer of the U.S. Fish and Wildlife Service.
+The influential wildlife biologist lived in College Park during the latter years of his life, when he led many natural history tours and field trips, both in the National Capital area as well as abroad.
+He was a member of both the Patuxent Bird Club chapter of the Maryland Ornithological Society and the Prince George’s Audubon Society, and received honors from many organizations in recognition of his contributions to the cause of wildlife preservation.

 Features:BeginnersBicycle Trails (Bikes may be prohibited on some trails)FishingFree - No Entry Fee at Any TimeHabitat Restoration ProjectHiking/Walking TrailsNative Plant Garden or Meadow/Pollinator PlantsObservation Platform or TowerParkingPets AllowedRestroomsWater ViewWheelchair Accessible FeaturesYoung People / Families